+Appendix B - Locally-Approved Charter School Partner Roles and Responsibilities Chart

-partners (if applicable) allocation, curriculum and instruction, establishing and monitoring the achievement of school improvement goals, and school operations.
+Introduction: Locally-approved charter school non-profit governing boards must have decision-making authority in all areas, including personnel decisions, financial decisions and resource allocation, curriculum and instruction, establishing and monitoring the achievement of school improvement goals, and school operations.
 The columns in the chart below describe the authority that must be exercised by a charter school's governing board, management, and school district respectively.
-There are also columns provided for other common charter school Introduction: Locally-approved charter school non-profit governing boards must have decision-making authority in all areas, including personnel decisions, financial decisions and resource are deleted or added, applicants must highlight in yellow those cells where a checkmark was deleted or added Instructions: Applicants must submit a proposed version of this chart that shows how roles and responsibilities are and/or will be shared for their particular charter school.
-If any checkmarks
+There are also columns provided for other common charter school partners (if applicable).

+Instructions: Applicants must submit a proposed version of this chart that shows how roles and responsibilities are and/or will be shared for their particular charter school.
+If any checkmarks are deleted or added, applicants must highlight in yellow those cells where a checkmark was deleted or added.